-However, even gardeners in cooler climates can enjoy these summer blooming bulbs.
-While... they are not hardy enough to leave in the ground, they can either be grown as annual plants, that are allowed to die of at frost and replaced each year - an expensive proposition - or they can be dug out of the ground in the fall, and stored for the winter, to be replanted when the weather warms in the spring.
+Even gardeners in cooler climates can enjoy these summer blooming bulbs, though.
+While... they are not hardy enough to leave in the ground, they can either be grown as annual plants that are allowed to die off at frost and replaced each year, or they can be dug out of the ground in the fall and stored for the winter, to be replanted when the weather warms in the spring.

-Here are some summer blooming bulbs, worth adding to your garden:
+Here are some summer blooming bulbs that are worth adding to your garden:

 01 of 10